dankirkpatrick/dankirkpatrick.github.io/_posts/2015-03-09-calibrate_delta_radius.markdown

 date:   2015-03-09 08:48:06
 categories: cattell delta calibration update
 ---
-Following is my port of Rich Cattell's delta radius calibration code to the Smootheware firmware:
+Following is my port of Rich Cattell's delta radius calibration code to the Smootheware firmware.
+Note that I follow RC's approach of probing the center, comparing the value to an average of the towers, when calibrating.
+The Smoothieware firmware instead probes the center once and then probes the tower positions, comparing the average to the value of the center, when calibrating:

 {% highlight cpp %}
 bool DeltaCalibrationStrategy::rc_calibrate_delta_radius(Gcode *gcode, bool keep, float target, float bedht)